Scrumplex/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--entrypoints.<name>.asdefault`:
 Adds this EntryPoint to the list of default EntryPoints to be used on routers that don't have any Entrypoint defined.
 (Default: ```false```)

+`--entrypoints.<name>.forwardedheaders.connection`:
+List of Connection headers that are allowed to pass through the middleware chain before being removed.

 `--entrypoints.<name>.forwardedheaders.insecure`:
 Trust all forwarded headers.
 (Default: ```false```)